Estimated reading time: 13 minutes

 Night Watch Restoration Project: See it live online or in person

-The Rijksmuseum has launched the largest research and restoration project in its history on July 8, 2019: the restoration of The Night Watch.
+The Rijksmuseum launched the largest research and restoration project in its history on July 8, 2019: the restoration of The Night Watch.

 The Rijksmuseum continuously monitors the condition of De Nachtwacht.
 It has been found that changes occur in the painting, such as the white-struck dog in the lower right corner of the painting.
 To gain a better understanding of these changes, the Rijksmuseum is starting an in-depth investigation into the overall state of the painting.

 The extensive research is necessary to determine the best treatment plan and includes image techniques, high-resolution photography, and highly advanced computer analysis.
 This allows the experts to visualize the painting in detail — and not only examine the surface of the painting but study all layers of the painting: from varnish to canvas.

-During this time team develops a plan, determining precisely how to proceed with the restoration.
+During this time team developed a plan, determining precisely how to proceed with the restoration.
 Hundreds of experts from around the world are involved.